Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: RQ2: Limiting Factors

 \end{itemize}

 The remaining 643 failures (10.2\%) are attributed to \textbf{Environment Issues}, which can be further categorized into four types:

 \begin{itemize}[leftmargin=*]

-\item{\textsc{JDK Mismatch} (544): Failures caused by updated libraries requiring a higher JDK version (class file version) than the current environment, which is the exploit reproduced on.
+\item{\textsc{JDK Mismatch} (544): Failures caused by updated libraries requiring a higher JDK version than the current environment.
 For instance, our collected exploit for CVE-2024-22257 relies on JDK 11, whereas \textit{spring-security-core:[6.0.0,)} requires JDK 17.
 This incompatibility leads to a version mismatch error indicating that \textit{`class file has wrong version 61.0, should be 55.0'}}.

 \item{\textsc{Library Unavailable} (69): After changing the library version in \textit{pom.xml}, some specific JARs cannot be retrieved from the Maven Central Repository, leading to build failures.
 For instance, in the case of CVE-2013-2055, the library \textit{wicket-core:6.1.0} depends on \textit{wicket-util:6.1.0}.
-However, since this dependency is missing from the Maven Central Repository, the build process fails with a \textit{`Could not transfer artifact'} error.}
+However, since this dependency is missing, the build process fails with a \textit{`Could not transfer artifact'} error.}

 \item{\textsc{Other Library Incompatibility} (22): Some exploits depend on specific third-party environments (e.g., logging frameworks).
 These environments are unusable in the modified library versions.
 For example, reusing the logging configuration of \textit{esapi:2.2.1.0} in lower versions leads to a \textit{`LogFactory not in class path'} issue.}